nathanbraun/nathanbraun-com/content/books/habit.md

 > truly prefer that way of eating*.
 At that point you switch... [still eating]
 > mostly healthy meals, but allow... exceptions for special occasions.

-The point: some habits might take *years* to build.
+That is, some habits might take *years* to build.

-I found this refreshing, not discouraging.
-It's not a quick fix, but a realistic path to lasting change.
+I found this refreshing.
+It's not a quick fix, but it's a realistic path to lasting change.

-And because habits are cumulative this can be a *lot* of change.
-This is where I think the "superhuman" portion of the title comes in.
+And because habits are cumulative, eventually this can add up to a *lot* of change.
+This is where I think the "superhuman" part of the title comes in.
 You want to eat healthy, work out regularly, be very productive and make regular time for hobbies, family and friends?
-You can, it might just take years of building the right habits.
+It's doable, it might just take years of building the right habits.

 > With this schedule of a small start with regular increases, you won't be reaching your full goal for a long time, maybe several months or even a year.